A healthy planet and an equitable world that values and sustains the diversity of all life.

 The EWT’s work impacts conservation at a national and global level.
 Our achievements contribute to many conservation-related frameworks.
 Arguably, the EWT’s most important global impact is towards achieving the Sustainable Development Goals (SDGs).
 The SDG underpinning most of the EWT’s work is SDG 15 LIFE ON LAND – Protect, restore, and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation, and halt biodiversity loss.
 However, our work promoting sustainable land management and supporting communities contributes to SDG 2 (Zero Hunger), and we contribute to SDG 4 (Quality Education) through our education and training programmes.
 We protect Strategic Water Resource Areas and facilitate improved ecosystem management to contribute to SDG 6 (Clean Water and Sanitation).
 The EWT provides guidance to minimise the environmental impact of renewable energy developments – relevant to SDG 7 (Affordable and clean energy).
 Our Biodiversity Disclosure Project, Vulture Safe Zones, Livestock Guarding Dogs, and Badger-Friendly Honey Initiative promote SDG 12 (Responsible Consumption and Production).
 Lastly, several of our projects contribute towards SDG 13 (Climate Action), including Carbon trading, protected area expansion, catchment management, spring source protection, fodder production, renewable energy, improved land management, increased ecosystem resilience, improved livestock management, secured Strategic Water Source Areas.

-For more information on how we contribute to the SDGs, please see our 2020/2021 Integrated Report.
+For more information on how we contribute to the SDGs, please see our 2021/22 IR report

 We use the internationally recognised Conservation Standards to plan, implement, and monitor our conservation activities and adapt projects to meet our objectives.
+Watch this video to find out why this is important.
 By monitoring and reporting on our progress towards these goals, we demonstrate conservation impact and social benefit to our partners, stakeholders, funders, and the public.
 To see how we monitor and report on our progress, look at our latest Integrated Report.

 Our Conservation Standards work is made possible through ongoing support and collaboration from the International Crane Foundation.